YES Network Talent

 Eagle joined WFAN as a producer in 1990 and debuted as host of his own show in 1992.
 The following year, Eagle began hosting pre-game and post-game shows for Jets football on WFAN and was named the Jets radio play-by-play voice for the 1997 campaign.
 He has been one of the play-by-play voices for the NFL on CBS since 1998 and handles play-by-play for Westwood One Radio’s Thursday Night NFL coverage and its NCAA Tournament Regional Finals coverage.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional media home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

 Flaherty is a New York City native and a graduate of George Washington University.
 He serves on the Access Foundation Board for Access: Supports for Living.
 In 2015, he was inducted into the New York State Baseball Hall of Fame.
 In 2009, he was awarded an honorary Doctorate of Humane Letters from St. Thomas Aquinas College in Sparkill, N.Y.